NarsimhaChilkuri/Supervised-Learning/README.md

   * Ridge Regression
   * Support Vector Machine (Regression)

-* Document detailing mathematics behind the above listed supervised algorithms
+* Document detailing mathematics behind the above listed supervised algorithms (work in progress...)

 Here are a set of images where we use a few basic datasets to see how these algorithms work.